acz1992/task_manager/README.md

 ## To do:

-### Edit Task
+### Render Bug

--   Add PUT method on backend and Edit Modal on frontend that allows user to update task
+-   When isCompleted is toggled, page UI doesnt update to match change in state

 ### Text overflow